LeHuman/CS528/HW1/README.md

 The instructions asked for two separate source files for each submission.

 The way I set this up only requires a change in argument for both submissions, meaning they are the same source files.

+I am also unable to set the prefix `hw1-1-` to each source file, as Python does not let me import if I do so